dreamgrove/dreamgrove/content/balance/Compendium.md

 {{< spell 202425 "Warrior of Elune" >}} is an off-gcd ability, making your next 3 {{< spell 194153 "Starfires" >}} instant for 25 seconds.
 The ability has a 45s cooldown that starts once you've pressed it.

 <br>Use the charges to enter Solar Eclipse or as a movement GCD in {{< spell 194223 "CA" >}}/{{< spell 102560 "Inc" >}}/Lunar Eclipse.
-Using a Warrior of Elune Starfire in single target during CA is NOT a damage increase if you do not need to move.
+Using a Warrior of Elune Starfire in single target during CA/Inc is NOT a damage increase if you do not need to move.

-If Warrior of Elune is falling off during CA and you still have a charge to spend, you can starfire at 2+ targets.
+If Warrior of Elune is falling off during CA/Inc and you still have a charge to spend, you can starfire at 2+ targets.

 Warrior of Elune can also be used during CA/Lunar eclipse when there are adds up, this will net you a lot of Astral Power which can be useful to target down a specific add or to provide more boss damage by utilizing the AP on starsurges.